 Exclusions From COGS

-• Distribution costs to customers
+- Distribution costs to customers

-• Office rents
+- Office rents

-• Advertising
+- Advertising

-• Accounting and legal fees
+- Accounting and legal fees

-• Management salaries
+- Management salaries

 How to Calculate the Cost of Goods Sold (COGS)

 Every accountant worth her spreadsheet should be able to rattle off the basic COGS formula in her sleep.
-On the surface, it’s simple, comprising just three variables: beginning inventory, purchases and ending inventory.
+On the surface, it’s simple, comprising just three variables: beginning inventory, purchases, and ending inventory.
 However, layers of complexity underlie each component, requiring several steps to determine their value.

 Basic COGS Formula

-Here’s the general formula for calculating cost of goods sold:
+Here’s the general formula for calculating COGS:

-Diving a level deeper into the COGS formula requires five steps.
+Diving a level deeper into the COGS formula requires four steps.
 Typically, these are tackled by accounting and tax experts, often with the help of powerful software.
 But these four steps are something all managers should have an appreciation for:

 COGS and Inventory Counts

-As evidenced by the COGS formula, COGS and inventory go hand-in-hand.
+As evidenced by the COGS formula, COGS and inventory go hand in hand.
 For this reason, the different methods for identifying and valuing the beginning and ending inventory can have a significant impact on COGS.
 Most companies do periodic physical counts of inventory to true up inventory quantity on hand at the end of a period.
 This physical count is a double check on “book” inventory records.
-It also helps companies identify damaged, obsolete and missing (“shrinkage”) inventory.
+It also helps companies identify damaged, obsolete, and missing (“shrinkage”) inventory.

 Once a company knows what inventory it has, leaders determine its value to calculate the final inventory account balance using an accounting method that complies with GAAP.